-Molecular dynamics (MD) simulations have been used extensively in the calculations of static properties, transport coefficients, collective excitations, as well as instabilities in strongly coupled Yukawa liquids (see, e.g., Refs.
-[22-34]).
-Here we use a standard MD method to describe our threedimensional Yukawa liquid [35]: we simulate the motion of $N = 16\,000$ particles, within a cubic box with periodic boundary conditions, via the integration of their Newtonian equations of motion.
+Equilibrium and non-equilibrium molecular dynamics (MD) simulations have been used extensively in the calculations of static properties, transport coefficients, collective excitations, as well as instabilities in strongly coupled Yukawa liquids (see e.g.[12-24]).
+Here we use a standard MD method to describe our 3-dimensional Yukawa liquid [25]: we simulate the motion of N=16,000 particles, within a cubic box with periodic boundary conditions, via the integration of their Newtonian equations of motion.
 The spatial decay of the Yukawa interaction makes it possible to introduce a cutoff distance in the calculation of the forces acting on the particles, beyond which the interaction of particle pairs can be neglected.
-For our conditions $r{\rm cutoff} \approx 10.2a$ .
+For our conditions $r{\rm cutoff} \approx 10.2a$.
 Time integration is performed using the velocity-Verlet scheme.
 At the initialization of the simulation runs the positions of the particles are set randomly, while their initial velocities are sampled from a Maxwellian distribution corresponding to a specified system temperature.
 The simulations start with a thermalization phase, during which the particle velocities are rescaled in each time step, in order to reach the desired temperature.
 This procedure is stopped before the data collection takes place, where the stability of the simulation is confirmed by monitoring the temperature as a function of time.

 We employ two types of simulations: with and without external perturbation.
-In both types of simulations measurements are taken on equilibrated systems.
-To distinguish the two approaches we shall call them unperturbed MD (UMD) and perturbed MD (PMD) simulations.
-UMD simulations are used for the computation of the pair correlation function h(r), as well as the static structure factor $S(\mathbf{k}1)$ and its quadratic counterpart $S(\mathbf{k_1}, \mathbf{k_2})$ .
-These quantities are derived from the phase-space trajectories of the particles according to Eqs.
-(8) and (9).
-In the PMD simulation runs the (harmonic or biharmonic) external potential is applied from the beginning of the simulation, both during the thermalization and measurement phases.
-In these simulations the primary goal is to measure the spatial density distribution of the particles, $\langle n(\mathbf{r}) \rangle$ .
+The equilibrium MD (EMD) simulations (on the unperturbed system) are used for the computation of the pair correlation function h(r), as well as the static structure factor $S(\mathbf{k}1)$ and its quadratic counterpart $S(\mathbf{k_1}, \mathbf{k_2})$.
+These quantities are derived from the phase space trajectories of the particles according to equations (8) and (9).
+In the non-equilibrium MD (NEMD) simulation runs the (harmonic or biharmonic) external potential is applied from the beginning of the simulation, both during the thermalization and measurement phases.
+In these simulations the primary target is to measure the spatial density distribution of the particles, $\langle n(\mathbf{r}) \rangle$.

-In all investigated cases the wave number dependence of the response functions is scanned in a sequence of simulation runs, in a way that the amplitude of the perturbation $(f_0)$ is varied to result for each k in a $\cong 10\%$ modulation of the density profile via the linear response.
+In all investigated cases the wave number dependence of the response functions is scanned in a sequence of simulation runs, in a way, that the amplitude of the perturbation (f_0) is varied to result for each k in a $\cong 10\%$ modulation of the density profile via the linear response.
 The contribution of the quadratic response is typically one order of magnitude smaller, but the quadratic response functions can be still determined from these density profiles with an acceptable accuracy.
 The limitations of our method appear at low wave numbers, where the response of the system is weak, and, therefore, a high amplitude of the external potential energy needs to be used to induce an appreciable density modulation.
-For these conditions we have observed that s > 2 order responses also contribute to the induced density profiles and invalidate the assumptions used in our data analysis procedures.
+For these conditions we have observed that s > 2 order responses also contribute to the induced density profiles, and invalidate the assumptions used in our data analysis procedures.
 Our data analysis still gives $\hat{\chi} \cong 0$ values in this domain, as the linear response is weak, but the accuracy of the data here is inferior, compared to that in the domain of higher wave numbers, where an appreciable response appears.
-Analysis of the responses of different orders as a function of the perturbation amplitude $f_0$ at selected values of the wave number confirmed the correctness of our data acquisition procedure in the $ka \gtrsim 2$ range.
+Analysis of the responses of different orders as a function of the perturbation amplitude f_0 at selected values of the wave number confirmed the correctness of our data acquisition procedure in the $ka \gtrsim 2$ range.